MiniFate/MiniFate/_loose-notes/06-aspects-fate-points.md

 ## Aspects

-An Aspect is a short phrase written about the in-game world by a player or the GM.
-Some Aspects are attached to characters, allowing the player or GM to express in their own words what makes the character unique and interesting.
-Other Aspects refer to the world around the characters, or the story taking place in it; an Aspect can be a detail within the current scene, a summary of the overarching plot arc, or literally any other phrase that the players or GM find pertinent.

-Aspects are the heart and soul of MiniFate.
-They have four roles, each of which is crucial to the game (and each of which will be explained in detail later):

-- **Aspects can be invoked for bonuses on rolls.** For example, if a roll goes poorly while Eyegor is trying to sneak past some guards, he could pay a fate point to invoke **Dark and Stormy Night** to improve the roll.
-It makes sense that the dark would work to his advantage.
-- **Aspects can be compelled to create engaging plot twists and complications.**
-  For example, **blah blah blah**.
-- **Aspects are always true, so they govern the sorts of play that make sense.**
-  For example, if Tor Byorn is **Grappled**, it wouldn't make sense for him to run away, swing his hammer, or do anything else that requires free movement until he escaped the grapple.
-- **Aspects can be used to flavor character skills and rolls, called Aspect-Based Narration.** The _Shoot_ skill applies to all manner of projectiles, from arrows to javelins to magic attacks. **SAMPLE SORCERESS**'s Aspect **PYROMANCER Aspect** indicates that when she rolls Shoot, she's probably doing so to throw a fireball... and that she probably can't make any Shoot rolls if her fire magic is somehow suppressed.

 Each character is created with two Aspects (see the character creation rules in chapter **X**).
 The player can use these Aspects to showcase whatever they feel is important about their character, such as their job (**Deep-Woods